 New Blog

-I got bored, so I decided to get a domain and host my blog elsewhere with a different framework.
+I got bored, so I decided to get a domain and host my blog elsewhere with different software.
 I read up on Hugo, 11ty, and Jekyll some more, and decided to go with Hugo since 11ty was overkill and I used Jekyll previously on GitHub pages, so why not try something new?
 Moreover, I wanted to check out Vercel, so this was a good excuse to do that.
-Recall the blog was previously on GitHub Pages on top of Jekyll.

 This was my plan going in: